Being a mentor

 This plan is intended to get you thinking about your activities and goals for this next year, formulate you long- and short-term goals, and develop a set of actions that will have you reach your overarching career goals.

-Individual Development Plan Template (DOCX) >
+Individual Development Plan Template (DOC) >

 Appointments, Promotions, and Tenure policies